Beyonders: A World Without Heroes: Plot summary

-Jason and Rachel go down a cliff to reach the first guardian in a submerged cave.
-Jason goes into the cave, and Rachel follows.
-They then learn the fourth syllable of the word and that it has six syllables, and that they should visit a disgraced lord named Nicholas Dangler in Trensicourt for further clues to the locations of the syllables.
-The pair manage to avoid the giant crab guarding the exit, and it kills an enchanted hound that was pursuing them for Maldor.
+Jason and Rachel climb down a cliff to reach a clue to the word in a submerged cave.
+They learn the fourth syllable of the word and that it has six syllables, and that they should visit a disgraced lord named Nicholas Dangler in Trensicourt for further clues to the locations of the syllables.
+The pair manage to avoid a giant crab guarding the exit, but it kills an enchanted hound sent by Maldor to pursue them.